moodle/devdocs/docs/apis/subsystems/output.md

 echo $output->footer();
 ```

 This prints the HTML for the bottom of the page.
 It is very important because it also prints out things that were added to the `page_requirements_manager` and that need to be printed in the footer; things like JavaScript includes, navigation tree setup, closing open containers tags etc. The reason all JavaScripts are added to the footer of the page is for performance.
-If you add JavaScript includes to the top of the page, or inline with the content the browser, must stop and execute the JavaScript before it can render the page.
+If you add JavaScript includes to the top of the page, or inline with the content, the browser must stop and execute the JavaScript before it can render the page.
 See https://developers.google.com/speed/docs/insights/BlockingJS for more information.

 ### Renderable